luisarizmendi/edge-demos/common/roles/setup_mgmt-node/README.md

 ### Access the services

-Once the role finish, you will be able to access the service in these ports (if you didn't customize them):
+Once the role finish (you might need to wait a little bit after the role completion), you will be able to access the service in these ports (if you didn't customize them):

 * Ansible Automation Platform Controller: 8080 (HTTP) / 8443 (HTTPS)
 * Ansible Automation Platform Hub:  8081 (HTTP) / 8444 (HTTPS)